Skip to main content

 Data Encoding and Decoding (blue)

-request body is trivial.
+The code interface is defined in terms of JSON-compatible data structures.
+Encoding such a structure as an application/json request body is trivial.
 But validated data also needs to be mapped into other media types, and into various bits and pieces governed by other rules such as ABNF grammars.

 In this diagram, I'm proposing a modular, extensible system to handle these encodings or translations.
 API innovation moves faster than specification development, and the OAS doesn’t currently have a good way to accommodate emerging data formats like JSON streams.
 We also haven’t ever addressed things like HTTP headers with complex structure.